infernalmedia/responsive-image-craft/README.md

 - `$height`
 The height of the original image.
 [Learn more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-height)
 - `$width`
-The width of the original image.
-[Learn more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-width)
+The width of the original image [Learn more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-width).
+The width value will define de maximum available image width, following the generated ones.

 - `$asyncDecoding`
 Enable async decoding of the image.
 This can improve page load performance by decoding images in the background.
 [Learn more](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/decoding)
 - `$lazy`